 Exercise Yourself Off of Blood Pressure Medication

 When you’re diagnosed with a chronic condition like high blood pressure (hypertension), you’re often prescribed medications you have to take EVERY DAY to get it under control.
-But, Virtua cardiologist Maria Duca, MD, says that changes to your diet and lifestyle ALONE may keep you from being on blood pressure medications the rest of your life.
+But, changes to your diet and lifestyle ALONE may keep you from being on blood pressure medications the rest of your life.

 - If you were just diagnosed—and your blood pressure isn’t so high that it would be a stroke risk—start eating a healthier diet and begin an exercise routine to reduce your blood pressure medications or get off them altogether.

 - If you’re at a healthy weight, exercise regularly, eat nutritious foods AND have a family history of high blood pressure, you will probably need to take medications to manage it for the long term—and that’s just because of genetics.